VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 an important new initiative demands a different set of skills entirely and you don't have the resources to hire a subject-matter expert right away?

 Instead, you want to hire engineers who fit with your culture and make their teams better with hard and soft skills.
 They do this is many ways.
-They learn quickly because think in abstractions so they can translate prior knowledge into new skills that serve their professional growth and your bottom line.
+They learn quickly because they think in abstractions so they can translate prior knowledge into new skills that serve their professional growth and your bottom line.
 They aren't afraid to experiment and fail in order to learn new things.
 They listen.
 They are eager to help.
 They are patient and kind.
 They manage their time well.
 They can communicate with customers.
 They care about good code and write good documentation.
-Their teammates trust them to support them and to assume leadership when the moments calls for it.
+Their teammates trust them to support them and to assume leadership when the moment calls for it.

 Your business needs [Vision](https://marvelcinematicuniverse.fandom.com/wiki/Vision).
 Coding interviews at best get you [Ultron](https://marvelcinematicuniverse.fandom.com/wiki/Ultron).